 Ali Abu Awwad

-Ali Abu Awwad, Palestinian peace activist, founded Palestine's Taghyeer (Change) National Nonviolence Movement to foster Palestinian nonviolent identity.
-In 2016, 3000 Palestinians from all over the West Bank came together in Jericho to launch Taghyeer's on-the-ground activities that address community social development needs and at the same time build the national nonviolent resistance to occupation movement.
-Ali initiated the Karama (Dignity) Nonviolence Center on family-owned land in Gush Etzion/Area C in 2013.
+Ali Abu Awwad, Palestinian peace activist, founded Palestine's Taghyeer (Change) National Nonviolence Movement to foster Palestinian nonviolent identity, address community social development needs and at the same time build the national nonviolent resistance to occupation movement.

 Suma Qawasmi is a Muslim Palestinian with a Jordanian nationality and an Israeli ID and was born in Sheikh Jarrah neighborhood, Jerusalem.
 Suma is a senior program manager at Kids4Peace.
 She has a BA in English Literature, double minors in business and translation from Birzeit University and a diploma in education.